 My short story Man with a Hoe has been published in the May 29 issue of Crack the Spine Literary Magazine (crackthespine.com).
 Inspired by my own frequent sense of unease when visiting modern art museums and paired with the imaginary ending of someone else's relationship, Man with a Hoe contemplates the subjectivity of both art and relationships.
 You can read it here.

-My latest short story, Rubbernecking, is now up on flashfictionmagazine.com.
+The short story, Rubbernecking, appeared on December 29, 2017 in flashfictionmagazine.com.
 Loosely based on an actual event in my town, Rubbernecking is a fictional meditation on our innate curiosity about other people’s trauma and one narrator's questions about the impact of such events.

 3:57 (Night Vision)

 Grand Prize Winner of Writer's Digest's 7th Annual Short Short Story Competition

 My very first short story, 3:57 (Night Vision) is about the emotional weight the simplest of gestures can carry in the face of marital breakdown.